oddy-boop/Edusync-git/src/supabase/policies.md

   WITH CHECK (get_my_role() IN ('admin', 'super_admin'));

 -- Table: fee_payments
--- CORRECTED POLICY: Admins can manage all, students can see their own.
-Teachers are restricted.
+-- CORRECTED POLICY: Admins and students can view payments.
+Only admins can write.
-CREATE POLICY "Admins can manage all payments, students see own" ON public.fee_payments FOR ALL
+CREATE POLICY "Admins can manage payments, students can see their own" ON public.fee_payments FOR SELECT
   USING (
     get_my_role() IN ('admin', 'super_admin')
     OR